kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: ?

 ### Q2.20
-A 38-yo man undergoes lung volume studies using the helium dilution method.
+A 38-year-old man undergoes lung volume studies using the helium dilution method.
 The test begins at the end of a normal expiration.
 The initial fraction of helium in the spirometer is 0.05, and the helium fraction after equilibration with the lungs is 0.03.
-The volume of gas in the spirometer is kept constant at 4L during the procedure by the addition of O2.
-According to a spirogram, this patient's vital capacity is 5L and his expiratory reserve volume (ERV) is 2L.
+The volume of gas in the spirometer is kept constant at 4L during the procedure
 What is this patient's residual volume (RV)?

 	A. 0.7L